terminaldweller/mutator/README.md

 <br/>
 If your code needs a compilation database for clang to understand it and you don't have one,you can use [Bear](https://github.com/rizsotto/Bear).
 Please note that bear will capture what the make runs, not what is in the makefile.<br/>

+### Dev Method
+TDD tests are created for each added feature which are stored under the **test** folder in the repo.<br/>
+Smoke tests and Daily builds are conducted to make sure the code base builds correctly more than once every day.<br/>
+Everytime there is a new commit, the code base is buildable and runnable.
+If you are having problems, raise an issue or let me know.<br/>

 ### Notes
 #### **The project will be updated everytime there is a major LLVM release and will use those libraries instead of the old ones.**
 #### **As soon as I manage to find a copy of the Misra-C:2012 document, I'll implement that.
 Currently the tool only supports Misra-C:2004.**